AudioKit/audiokit.io/README.md

 ## Generating Documentation

-By default, documentation endpoints are disabled, as documentation is dynamically generated on deployment.
+By default, documentation endpoints are disabled, as documentation is dynamically generated.
+This allows us to avoid keeping numerous ~6-12mb files in our repository.

-If you want to enable documentation locally, just run the `scripts/docgen.sh` script, then re-run your website.
-This script generates documentation in the `Public/documentation` directory, which is gitignored.
+If you want to enable documentation locally, just run the `scripts/docgen.sh` script _before_ running your website.
+This script generates documentation in the `Docs` directory, and all `.doccarchive` files are gitignored.

 Currently by default documentation is served to `localhost:8080/<product>`, eg. (`localhost:8080/AudioKit` or `localhost:8080/PianoRoll`).